luslab/oz-bulk-rnaseq/G. Read Quantification.md

 QoRTs package is composed of 2 parts: java jar-file (for data processing) & R package (for generating tables, figures, plots)

-Write the Decoder file: decoder.by.UID.txt
+Write the Decoder file: decoder.by.UID.txt (see QC of Aligned Reads chapter)
 • unique.ID: A unique identifier for the row.
 THIS IS THE ONLY MANDATORY FIELD.
 • lane.ID: The ID of the lane or batch.
 By default this will be set to ”UNKNOWN”.
 • group.ID: The ID of the ”group”.
 For example: ”Case” or ”Control”.
 By default this will be set to ”UNKNOWN”.